Set up your Debian router / gateway in 10 minutes

 4) Installing and configuring iptables

-First we install some tools needed to automatically load stored iptables rules on the next reboot of the router / gateway.
+First we will install some tools needed to automatically load stored iptables rules on the next reboot of the router / gateway.

 Both questions whether the current iptables rules should be saved, have to be answered with “Yes”.